participator/100-days-of-code/log.md

 ### Day 15: Wednesday, October 25, 2017,
 **Today's Progress**: Continue: Basic Javascript

- **Thoughts:** More reviewing, but today I truly understand what is means when it is said that strings (literals) are immutable in JS.
+ **Thoughts**:** More reviewing, but today I truly understand what is means when it is said that strings (literals) are immutable in JS.
 I learned with perfect example of assigning a string to a variable and attempting to change a character by indexing in it and updating the value. ex. var thing = "mop"; thing[0] = "b"; console.log(thing); // "mop"

 **Link to work:** [FCC](https://www.freecodecamp.org/participator)